Delotha/delotha.github.io/resume/index.md

 ## CAREER SUMMARY

-### ServiceNow (March 2020-current) - Data Centre Engineer
+### ServiceNow (April 2020-current) - Data Centre Engineer

-* Lead the team for major projects for all ServiceNow Ontario sites
+* Lead the team for major projects for all ServiceNow Ontario sites, including managing new builds/expansions
 * Perform hardware replacement for servers
 * Assist in maintaining accurate inventory management, and order supplies
 * Assist in writing documentation for my position
 * Physical deployment and decommissioning of new racks within the data centre
 * Diagnose and troubleshoot connection issues
+* Primary trainer for new employees

+### Delotha I.T.
+Consulting (Self-Employeed) (February 2004-current) - Server Administrator/Technical Consultant

+* Maintain Linux servers, including Apache, PHP, MySQL, PostgreSQL, and FTP
+* Provide support to website developers in managing and securing their Linux servers
+* Manage domains, DNS, and SSL certificates, including monitoring renewal dates
+* Provide recovery consultations after disasters and implementing new procedures
+* Plan and implement disaster-recovery and new backup procedures
+* Perform telephone-based technical assistance and training
+* Code and operate Discord bots for small communities

 ### Q9 Networks Inc/Bell National Hosting Services (July 2015-March 2020) - Data Centre Technician